ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- Database - stores the page data
+- Database - stores the pages
-- Model - structures the page data
+- Model - structures the page
 - URL - requests the page query
 - Route - translates the URL for the page query
 - Controller - performs the page query